Zoom on the Briggs & Stratton 30742

-- A weight of 246 lbs makes the Briggs & Stratton 30742 one of the heavier devices in the 7500-8500 rated wattage range.
+- With its weight of 246 lbs, the Briggs & Stratton 30742 is one of the heavier generators in the 7500-8500 rated wattage category.
 In terms of weight, one of the champions in their power range is the Lifan LF8750iEPL, standing at just 185 lbs.

-- As far as autonomy is concerned, providing around 9 hours of runtime with a full tank at a 50% load, the 30742 falls into the low end in comparison with other devices of a comparable power output.
-Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Firman H08053, as it provides around 12 hours.
+- Autonomy-wise, with around 9 hours on a full tank at a 50% load, the 30742 is on the low end when compared to other generators of a similar power output.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Firman H08053, which is able to run for around 12 hours.